Systolic volume of homology classes: Manifolds with singularities as extrema of the systolic volume

 \subsection{Admissible geometric cycles are minima of the systolic volume}

-In this subsection, we prove Theorem \ref{thm:realisation}.
-For this we use in a decisive way the comparaison and extension techniques elaborated in \cite{Bab06, Bab08}, as well as the ideas contained in those articles.
+In this subsection, we prove Proposition \ref{thm:realisation}.
+For this we use in a decisive way the comparison and extension techniques elaborated in \cite{Bab06}, as well as the ideas contained in this article.
+For the reader's convenience, let first recall these two techniques.

+We first present the comparison principle which originally appeared as Proposition 3.2 in \cite{Bab06}.
+Given two pseudomanifolds $X_1$ and $X_2$ recall that a simplicial map from $X_1$ to $X_2$ is called $m$-monotone if the preimage of any open $m$-simplex is either an open $m$-simplex or empty.